Audrey-hello/Working_Free/README.md

 This was an exercice part of our web development program in our Bootcamp Le Wagon.

-The goal is to create an app where people can rent office space for the day.
+We have chosen to rent office spaces in Paris.